 Don't judge a book by it's cover!!
 Black Futsu is a small sized dark green/black squash that has a rich golden flesh with a flavour similar to a pumpkin and chestnut cross.
 Edible skin, and fine, nutty-flavored flesh.
 Great roasted, fried in tempura, pureed in pies or soups, or pickled! </br></br>Very high in vitamin A, C, calcium and iron.
 Winter Squash are excellent source of dietary fibre, and are a part of a healthy diet.

 Considered one of the sweeter squashes, Delicata is very tasty and lends itself well to baking, roasting, and steaming. </br></br> Delicata squash is not as rich in beta-carotene as other winter squashes, but is a good source of dietary fiber and potassium, as well as smaller amounts of vitamins C and B, magnesium, and manganese.

-This stringy squash provides a fun substitute for pasta and can be cooked in a variety of ways. </br> </br>The flesh of the spaghetti squash is bright yellow or orange.
-When raw, the flesh is solid and similar to other raw squash.
-When cooked, the flesh falls away from the fruit in ribbons or strands like spaghetti.
+A personal size spaghetti squash.
+A great size for everyone to get their own "bowl". </br> </br>The flesh of the spaghetti squash is bright yellow or orange.
+When raw, the flesh is solid and similar to other raw squash; when cooked, the flesh falls away from the fruit in ribbons or strands like spaghetti.

 If you’re looking for a new low carb noodle option, try these Butternut Squash Noodles – a fun colorful swap for pasta.
 You can enjoy them simply seasoned with salt, pepper and butter or olive oil, or you can add a sauce to them like Alfredo or marinara.
 Once you make the zoodles, you can boil, sauté or oven-roast them for a delicious fall-inspired low-carb noodles.